microsoft/FLAML/website/docs/Installation.md

 **Low-code**

 - [*Model Builder*](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet/model-builder) - A Visual Studio extension for training ML models using FLAML.
-For more information on how to install the, see the [install Model Builder](https://docs.microsoft.com/dotnet/machine-learning/how-to-guides/install-model-builder?tabs=visual-studio-2022) guide.
+For more information on how to install, see the [install Model Builder](https://docs.microsoft.com/dotnet/machine-learning/how-to-guides/install-model-builder?tabs=visual-studio-2022) guide.
 - [*ML.NET CLI*](https://docs.microsoft.com/dotnet/machine-learning/automate-training-with-cli) - A dotnet CLI tool for training machine learning models using FLAML on Windows, MacOS, and Linux.
 For more information on how to install the ML.NET CLI, see the [install the ML.NET CLI](https://docs.microsoft.com/dotnet/machine-learning/how-to-guides/install-ml-net-cli?tabs=windows) guide.

 **Code-first**